-Well, we were for an orangutan tour in Sumatra not for a fancy hotel room but rather for a true wildlife experience.
+Well, we were there for observing Orangutans in Sumatra not for a fancy hotel room but rather for a true wildlife experience.
 Grit your teeth and bear it, Maria!
 We wanted to see wild orangutans.
 After a sociable evening with the owners of the guesthouse, some drinks and some locals who didn’t seem to take Muslim rules too serious, we started our hike to the rainforest of Gunung Leuser National Park.
 We packed some clothes to change, 4 litres of water per person and the most important thing, blue leech socks which should prevent leeches to reach our skin and suck our blood or even transmit any diseases, as well as a machete for cutting off limbs which might distract our way or eventually for self-defence.
 A guide and a friend of him who turned out to be our cook and luggage-carrier accompanied us.

 The first steps of our orangutan tour in Sumatra led along a small street next to the jungle.
 Our guide explained some rules which we have to follow in the jungle and how to behave if we are close to an orangutan. „Don’t look in his eyes when he is approaching on the ground.“ he explained because male orangutans might feel provoked.
 I started being a bit scared but the excitement predominated and I kept walking enthusiastically.
 The guide was walking quite slowly as the climate in the jungle was very hot and humid.
 And the long pants and leech socks which we wore over the pants made it even worse.
 We were walking too slowly for my taste because I wanted to get this trek done to finally see orangutans.
 Patience is the most important attribute of this trek.
 After more or less an hour of sweating through the deep jungle my friend got attacked by a leech.
-Immediately we tried to remove the leech of my friends leg.
+Immediately we tried to remove the leech of my friend’s leg.
 We read on the internet some days before that salt might help and bought a big overpriced pack, just before the trek and carried it all the way through the jungle.
 We poured some on the leech but nothing happened.
 The guide was already laughing at us while watching our attempt to fight the leech.
 The only thing which helps apparently was to flip it off the skin with two fingers.
-Shortly after the leech fight we arrived at our camp where we were supposed to spend the night.
+Shortly after the leech fight, we arrived at our camp where we were supposed to spend the night.
 The jungle was a bit clearer than on the way and rays of sunlight came down through the trees.
 There was a river and everything seemed green and idyllic – at first sight.

 The second sight made me realize that this four limbs on the ground with some canvas over was supposed to be our tent for the night.
 Toilet?
 The Bushes. „But don’t use the leaves with red underneath as toilet paper.
 They will burn your skin.“ The guide warned us.
 Great!, I thought.
 After this deception, I really wanted to see orangutans to make this trip worth it at all.
 We dropped our stuff in the camp and made our way back to the deep jungle and the guide started playing orangutan sounds with his Nokia 3210 whose sound was of bad quality, tinny and unreal.
 Not sure if this is gonna work, I thought, the sounds don’t even convince me and an orangutan must know his language better – already doubting about this trip.
 And nothing happened, we were walking and walking, a couple of times it seemed as if an orangutan was close and we stopped.
 We stopped, were super quiet in order not to disrupt the animals and scare them off and waited.
 And waited.
 Then, suddenly, some rustling sound in the trees.
 Ahhhh it is approaching, I thought.
 But it was just the wind.
 And no orangutan ever appeared.
 Our guide played some more orangutan sounds, which apparently didn’t work, I thought a bit demotivated.
 But then after a while of waiting we could catch a glimpse of some brown animal far away high above the trees.
 The guide gave us the sign to be very quiet and not to move and repeated the orangutan sound of his phone.
 We didn’t move and almost didn’t dare to breathe.
 And there he was – our first orangutan – a big male one, high above us, swinging slowly from one tree to another, approaching us.
 At one point he stopped and looked down at us.